 Founded by Ben Branson in 2015, Seedlip claims to offer the world’s first distilled non-alcoholic spirit — an elegant, adult alternative to the “fruity, sickly-sweet mocktails” Branson found to be the only option for non-drinkers in bars and restaurants.
 The brand’s manifesto was, and remains, simple: to give those who don’t drink something to drink.

-A complex blend of aromatic Jamaican allspice berry and cardamom distillates with two barks and a bright citrus finish, the Seedlip Spice 94 is an aromatic, non-alcoholic spirit with warm spiced notes, citrusy top notes from lemon and grapefruit peel, and a long bitter finish.
-Simply serve with tonic and a red grapefruit peel garnish — we promise you won’t notice the difference.
+A complex blend of aromatic Jamaican allspice berry and cardamom distillates with two barks and a bright citrus finish, Seedlip Spice 94 is an aromatic, non-alcoholic spirit with warm spiced notes, citrusy top notes from lemon and grapefruit peel, and a long bitter finish.
+Simply serve with tonic and a red grapefruit peel garnish — you’ll never notice the difference.

 Seedlip Spice 94

 The best rum alternative: Strykk ’Not Rum’

 Looks like rum.
 Tastes like rum.
 It’s ‘Not Rum’ – the perfect non-alcoholic alternative for all your favourite rum-based drinks.
 The no-alcohol experts over at Strykk blend sweet sugar cane and raisin notes with the characteristic vanilla and oaky tones that help create a perfectly balanced spiced rum non-alcoholic spirit.